nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/parameters.PNG)

 The fitting algorithm (TRDL is the default) and the parameters bounds, if any, can be constrained to certain intervals that are listed on this page.
 Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-14, and so on.
 You may need to adjust these parameters limits.
 The fitting results may depend on the starting parameters since this is a non-linear system.
 You should probably start with TRDL to approach some values close to the solution then proceed with a LM fit.
-Note that esd's of the fitted parameters are correct only for u constrained LM fit.
+Note that esd's of the fitted parameters are calculated only for unconstrained LM fit.

 The fit termination parameters can be adjusted here : by default they are set to 1000 iterations and a stop limit at 10E-8.